annefou/metos_python/_episodes/02-formats.md

 ## [vector](#vector) data formats

-Vector data, are often used to store things like road and plot locations, boundaries of states, countries and lakes.
+Vector data are very common and efficient geospatial formats and are often used to store things like road and plot locations, boundaries of states, countries and lakes.

 Vector data are composed of discrete geometric locations (x,y values) known as **vertices** that define the “shape” of the spatial object.
 The organization of the vertices determines the type of vector that we are working with: **point**, **line** or **polygon**.